Alfresco/alfresco-identity-service/README.md

 The *Alfresco Identity Service* will become the central component responsible for identity-related capabilities needed by other Alfresco software, such as managing users, groups, roles, profiles, and authentication.
 Currently it deals just with authentication.
 This project contains the open-source core of this service.

+For installing and [upgrading](https://github.com/Alfresco/alfresco-dbp-deployment/blob/master/upgrade.md) the Identity Service you can choose either a Kubernetes distribution or a standalone distribution.
+Both methods are described in the following sections.

-Check the [deployment prerequisites section](https://github.com/Alfresco/alfresco-dbp-deployment/blob/master/README-prerequisite.md) and [standalone prerequisites](#prerequisites) before you start.
+Check the [Kubernetes deployment prerequisites](https://github.com/Alfresco/alfresco-dbp-deployment/blob/master/README-prerequisite.md) and [standalone prerequisites](#prerequisites) before you start.

 Any variation from these technologies and versions may affect the end result.
 If you do experience any issues please let us know through our [Gitter channel](https://gitter.im/Alfresco/identity-service?utm_source=share-link&utm_medium=link&utm_campaign=share-link).

-For installing and [upgrading](https://github.com/Alfresco/alfresco-dbp-deployment/blob/master/upgrade.md) the Identity Service you can choose Kubernetes or the distribution zip.
-Both methods are described in the following paragraphs.

 ### Standalone Distribution